profiq/joget-advanced-json-binder/README.md

 #### Full description
 This plugin improves upon the functionality of the built-in JSON API data list binder with the following features:
 * **Simple query parameter defintion** - The query parameter grid lets you easily specify which query parameters should be set to what dynamic values.
 * **Improved datalist export** - Compatible with more APIs thanks to combining multiple access mechanisms.
+This allows you to export all pages from the API resource when when it needs pagination to access all data.

-You can download a sample application pulling data from the Star Wars API with our plugin [here](#).
+You can download a sample application pulling data from the Demo API with our plugin [here](#).

 ## Development
 You can build the plugin via Docker by running the following command: